CloudlabsAI-Git/Power-platform-Copilot/Instructions/Labs/LAB-02.md

    -Time:

-   > Add the **Client Address, Client full name , Client email  Date, and Time fields** from the Dynamic content pane to the appropriate lines in the Body text.
+>**Note** : Add the **Client Address, Client full name , Client email  Date, and Time fields** from the Dynamic content pane to the appropriate lines in the Body text.

    ![screenshot of the prompt ](../Media/02/power-automate-copilot-body-parameter-added.png)